gitsunmin/nvim-config/README.md

 - ^: focus on the first letter of a sentence
 - $: focus on the last letter of a sentence
+- d$: delete from cursor to end of line
 - ${number}G: focus on a specific line
 - gg: focus on a first line
 - G: focus on a last line

 ### Custom